rendall/icebreakers/QUESTIONS.md

   * If you were a potato, what way would you like to be cooked?
   * Is it ever OK to waste time?
   * Name one thing still on your bucket list.
-  * Tell us one big problem you’ve had to solve this year?
+  * Tell us one big problem you've had to solve this year?
   * Using just one word, name something that drives your success?
   * What animal would you chose to be?
   * What coffee do you drink in your morning meeting?